 The audience for the progress report includes managers who are familiar with the program.
 Link attracts the best and brightest students in the area and has a good reputation in the community and among the staff.
 Although the program is familiar to the managers, the criteria for selection, the logistical concerns, and the budget are less familiar to her audience.
 Because the progress report is aimed at managers, the report requires upward communication.
 Although the report is an internal document, Maya will need to maintain a level of formality appropriate for communication to people in higher level positions.

 Maya considers the arrangement of her report.
 Because the program is one of many that involve students, Maya will begin with the purpose of the program and a brief overview.
 The body of the report will address work that has been completed and work that has yet to be done.
 The organization of the report follows its function; since the report reviews work in the past and addresses work for the future, a chronological pattern of organization is most logical.
 Maya also knows that the area managers will expect her to address any changes in expenses to date.

 Progress reports vary in form and content but generally include background information, a summary of work completed, a summary of next steps, and and a list of anticipated problems and possible solutions.
 The date of completion for the project is confirmed in the conclusion.
-In addition, you may be asked to include a Gantt Chart for longer term projects (see Chapter 4.14).
+If you are asked to write a progress report, you may be asked to include a Gantt Chart for longer term projects (see Chapter 4.14).
 Gantt charts provide a timeline of work completed to date and work yet to be completed.

 This student sample, a progress report on work completed to date on a recommendation report for a fictional client, is designed to demonstrate progress toward the final report.
-Excerpts of the progress report appear below with annotations appearing in brown type.
 The first paragraph tells the reader(s) who authorized the report and the purpose of the memo.
 The writer then provides a projected organization of the report.
 The document incorporates white space, headings, a table and a figure to enhance readability and provide ready access to information.